numerai/example-scripts/README.md

 model performance and payouts.

+## Improve your model performance
+> TODO: show code snippets from example_script where we find riskiest features and do feature neutralization

+> TODO: ideas/hints on what other types of feature engineering could be done

+For more information on neutralization, see this forum post by user JRB https://forum.numer.ai/t/model-diagnostics-feature-exposure/899

+## Staking
+> TODO: how to stake?

 ## Automating Submissions
 The first step in automating submissions is to create API keys for your model (https://numer.ai/account) and provide them when creating the